sam81/pychoacoustics/pychoacoustics/doc/intro.rst

 Lancaster University.
 At that time we were using in the lab a MATLAB program called the “Earlab” written by Professor Plack.
 ``pychoacoustics`` has been greatly influenced and inspired by the “Earlab”.
-For this reason, as well as for the patience he had to teach me audio programming, I am greatly indebted to Professor Plack.
+For this reason, as well as for the time he dedicated to teach me audio programming, I am greatly indebted to Professor Plack.